CRUISE THE DOURO RIVER FROM PORTO TO THE SPANISH BORDER AND VISIT SPAIN:

 Typical excursions along the way might include the 14th century Alpenduranda Monastery, a visit to the famously baroque Casa de Mateus (still owned by the Count of Vila Real), Lamego’s Gothic cathedral and 11th century castle, and a trip to the Spanish city of Salamanca, home to one of the oldest (13th C) universities in the world (Copernicus taught here) and one of Europe’s most impressive squares.

 OUR ADVICE: The major cruise operators such as Uniworld, Viking, AmaWaterways, offer cruises on the Douro river and although there are now other players working the Douro, it is not overrun by river cruises as on the Rhine and Danube.
 Concentrate on the ship you want to travel on and the destinations visited (of course, there’s also price!).
-Be sure to check out our “Things to watch for“ page too!Please share your thoughts by leaving a comment.
+Be sure to check out our “Things to watch for“ page too!Can you please comment below?
+I'd appreciate it.